 I’m a dumpling fanatic!
 Whether they’re traditional or quirky, I love a plump and juicy dumpling with a crispy base.
-It’s fun coming up with new ideas for fillings, and I recently imagined converting chicken Parmesan into a little morsel packed with flavor.
+It’s fun coming up with new ideas for fillings.
+I recently imagined converting Chicken Parmesan into a little morsel packed with flavor.
+From that moment of creative thinking, these Chicken Parmesan Dumplings are born!
+It’s incredible how much they taste just like chicken parm, with a super juicy and cheesy filling, crispy exterior, and warm marinara dipping sauce.

 Chicken Parmesan Dumplings